TheFizz/RunTrackerOverlay/README.md

+### Required components

+You will need to install **.NET Desktop Runtime 9.x.x**.
+You can grab it here: https://dotnet.microsoft.com/en-us/download/dotnet/9.0

+---

 ### RunTrackerOverlay

 `RunTrackerOverlay` is a lightweight, customizable WPF application designed to track run times and loot drops in real-time via a transparent overlay.